RESTORATION OF CORRADO CAGLI’S “CORSA DEI BARBERI” HAS BEEN COMPLETED

 The restoration is in line with ICR’s remit for techniques of twentieth-century mural painting, which also includes the restoration of the mural by Mario Sironi in the Aula Magna of the Rectorate of the University City (1935), designed and carried out by ICR with Sapienza University of Rome, concluded in 2017.
 La corsa dei Barberi, a figurative document of great importance in Corrado Cagli’s work and, more generally, in the context of Italian figurative art between the two wars, has been subject to various restoration interventions since the 1960s; ICR also carried out conservation operations in 1997 under the direction of Michele Cordaro.
 Its nature as a dry painting, executed on a dry wall with upper layers of tempera paint, makes it fragile.

-Twenty years later, the consequences of past water infiltrations, solar radiation, the intensive use of the room for dance purposes, the deposits of atmospheric dust and the alteration of the materials from previous restorations lead to an impoverishment and alteration of the pictorial film which appeared detached in several places and at risk of falling.
+Twenty years later, the consequences of past water leaks, solar radiation, the intensive use of the room for dance purposes, the deposits of atmospheric dust and the alteration of the materials from previous restorations lead to an impoverishment and alteration of the pictorial film which appeared detached in several places and at risk of falling.
 The current restoration addressed the problem holistically: as a preliminary step, diagnostic investigations were carried out, accompanied by environmental monitoring of the classroom for an entire calendar year.
 The Academy and the Superintendency of Rome carried out the renovation, waterproofing the terrace above the room and adapting the fixtures, with double glazing and anti-UV filters in compliance with the type of work.

 The restoration of the painted wall involved the consolidation of detached plaster, where necessary; the restoration of surface continuity to the pictorial film, at risk of falling, through re-adhesion and cohesion operations; cautious cleaning and the removal of bleach and alterations from the previous restorations; the removal of old fillings with a scalpel; the sealing of gaps with new, more suitable material; and the reinstatement of the pictorial film.
 Innovative materials, previously tested in ICR, were also used.
-To give back the correct reading of the figurative painting, as supported by studies and documentary research, tone glazes and vertical hatching techniques were used to integrate the pictorial film, alternating paint colors with watercolours and water-soluble pastels
+To give back the correct reading of the figurative painting, as supported by studies and documentary research, tone glazes and vertical hatching techniques were used to integrate the pictorial film, alternating paint with watercolour and water-soluble pastels

 As usual for ICR, a multidisciplinary group of technicians was involved in the restoration: architects, art historians, restorers, chemists, physicists, biologists, photographers.
 In addition, the expertise of ICR Laboratory of Chemistry and Material Testing, the Department of Chemistry and Industrial Chemistry of the University of Pisa was involved.